Well, that escalated quickly.

 As mentioned, Forsberg had a career night with four goals – on all four shots – and he now has two career hat tricks against the Blue Jackets.

 His fourth goal of the game came at 19:54 of the second period on the power play, snapping an 0-for-11 stretch by the Blue Jackets penalty kill, dating back to Nov.
 22 against the Buffalo Sabres.

 This is just the second time ever the Blue Jackets have given up four goals to an opponent.
 Blake Wheeler had four for Winnipeg on March 3, 2019.— Jeff Svoboda (@JacketsInsider) December 1, 2021

 Forsberg now has eight goals in nine games vs. the Jackets the past two seasons. #CBJ

 The Blue Jackets are in the middle of a tough stretch against Western Conference opponents.

-Columbus allowed three goals in three consecutive periods dating back to Saturday's second and third period against the St. Louis Blues, and the first period Tuesday in Nashville.
+Columbus allowed three goals in three consecutive periods dating back to Saturday's second and third periods against the St. Louis Blues, and the first period Tuesday in Nashville.
 They have been outscored 12-3 over the past two games.